-Our work includes the surveillance and reporting of drinking-water quality, scientific advice on health and environment public policy, research on water quality issues related to drinking water and recreational waters and information systems management.
+Our work includes the surveillance and reporting of drinking-water quality, scientific advice on health and environment public policy, research on water quality issues related to groundwater, drinking water and recreational waters and information systems management.

 Waterborne outbreak investigations

 ESR's water scientists can identify a range of waterborne pathogens within a water sample and can link the bacteria to those found in another source such as cattle, sheep or poultry.
 Using sequencing facilities on-site we can determine the complete picture of microbes present in a water sample and the impact of activities, such as discharges, on the health of the microbial community present.

 When waterways become contaminated with faeces, identifying the source of the pollution is an important part of the contamination management strategy.
 ESR has a range of molecular and chemical techniques that help to identify sources of faecal contamination of water, whether they are from farms, domestic or feral animals, humans or birds.
 For example, if an initial test indicates high levels of E. coli, we undertake one or more assays from our ‘toolbox’ of methods.
 We then develop a strategy for determining the most efficient way to identify the likely faecal contamination source, which includes a ‘decision tree’ outlining the steps to obtaining the most relevant information for the least financial outlay.
 We have an excellent record of helping local government staff with water management responsibilities to manage and reduce water pollution levels.

 With backgrounds in public health, microbiology, environmental radioactivity and chemistry, our scientists help clients to understand the quality of their drinking water and the implications of that quality for water treatment.